 How common are falls in older adults?

 Very common, and serious.
 The CDC reports that more than one out of four older people falls each year, and that falls are the leading cause of injury and injury death among adults 65 and older.
-They cause roughly 3 million emergency-department visits a year and can lead to hip fractures, head injuries, and loss of independence.
+Falls cause roughly 3 million emergency-department visits a year and can lead to hip fractures, head injuries, and a lasting loss of independence.

 What are the most important changes to prevent falls at home?

-Start with the bathroom and stairs: grab bars next to the toilet and in the tub or shower, non-slip mats where surfaces get wet, and secure handrails on both sides of stairs.
-Then remove or secure throw rugs, clear clutter, improve lighting with night lights, keep everyday items within reach, and wear sturdy non-slip shoes.
+Start with the bathroom and stairs: grab bars next to the toilet and on the inside and outside of the tub or shower, nonskid mats or strips on any surface that may get wet, and secure handrails on both sides of stairs.
+Then remove or secure throw rugs, clear clutter, brighten the lighting with night lights, keep everyday items at waist level or within easy reach, and wear sturdy shoes with low heels, traction, and strong arch and heel support.

 Besides home changes, what else helps prevent falls?